ooisites/ooisites.github.io/README.md

 ## Welcome to OoiSites

-This is a readme file.
+This is a collection of websites that I have acquired and plan to use.

 ### Support or Contact